hkosho/pimientitosML/README.md

 This repository registored my blog's works.My blog name is Pimientito's Machine Learning.

-This blog is written about that how a man who do not know  mathematics and statistics is learning the Machine Learning.
+This blog is written about that how a man who does not know  mathematics and statistics is learning the Machine Learning.

 If you have any comments or complaints, please contact me.